-The proposed Project is located in the Sacramento Valley in a relatively flat area that was utilized for agriculture but designated years ago for urban use.
+The proposed Project is located in the Sacramento Valley in a relatively flat area that may have at one time been utilized for agriculture but was developed many years ago for urban uses.
 There is no timberland located on the Project site or within the vicinity of the Project.
-There will be no impact on existing zoning of forestland and the proposal will not cause the rezoning of any forestlands.
+There will be no impact on existing zoning of forestland and the proposed Project will not cause the rezoning of any forestlands.